BioMedIA/dHCP-release-notes/index.md

 ---
 ---

-## Third Data Release
+## Fourth Data Release

-We would like to announce the third release of data as part of the Developing Human Connectome Project (dHCP) – an ERC-funded collaboration between King’s College London, Imperial College London and University of Oxford.
+We would like to announce the fourth release of data as part of the Developing Human Connectome Project (dHCP) – an ERC-funded collaboration between King’s College London, Imperial College London and University of Oxford.

-This is the project’s third open access data release which consists of images of 783 neonatal subjects (886 datasets).
+This is the project’s fourth open access data release which consists of images of 783 neonatal subjects (886 scan sessions) and **XX** fetal subjects (**XX** scan sessions).
 The imaging data includes structural imaging, structural connectivity data (diffusion MRI) and functional connectivity data (resting-state fMRI).
 This data release comes with minimal accompanying
 metadata: sex, age at birth, age at scan, birthweight, head circumference